MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 In this exercise, you assign an item permission and create a OneLake data access role and experiment with how they work together to restrict access to data in a Lakehouse.

 1. Stay in the browser where you're logged in as the second user.
-2. Select **OneLake data hub** on the left navigation bar.
+2. Select **OneLake** on the left navigation bar.
 The second user doesn't see the lakehouse.
 3. Return to the browser where you're logged in as the Workspace Admin.
 4. Select **Workspaces** on the left menu and select your workspace.
 Hover over the name of the lakehouse.
 5. Select on the ellipse (**...**) to the right of the ellipse and select **Manage permissions**